General Electric Case Study (1987-2000)

 - Topgrading methodology applied; Tandem Topgrading Interview created and implemented for exponential improvement

-- Improvement from an estimated 25% to over 80% high performers hired and promoted.
+- Improvement from 25% to over 80% high performers hired and promoted.

 - Market cap improved from $39B to $570B